rriiaad/Summer-challanges/Personal Project/README.md

 | `screen`   | download file name, will let you download any file from the victimes machine                                              |
 | `exit`   | to close the connexion and stop the programe on both ends                                                   |

-you can also execute any file justby writing down its name
+you can also execute any file just by writing down it's name